 Common in divorce situations, a quitclaim deed is when the seller “quits” any rights to the property.
 The deed transfers any ownership the seller might have in the property, but it does not guarantee that this ownership exists.

 Typically used in court for specific circumstances, special purpose deeds don’t offer any real protections to the buyer.
 The most common types of special purpose deeds include:

 - Deed in lieu of foreclosure – This is when a homeowner transfers a property back to the bank or lender to avoid foreclosure.

 - Deed of gift – This is when the deed is gifted from the grantor to the grantee, meaning ownership is transferred without any money changing hands.

 - Tax deed – This is when property taxes go unpaid and ownership transfers to the government, which then auctions the property to pay off the tax debt.

 - Executor’s deed – This is when the property owner dies and the estate’s executor transfers property to the grantee named in the will.

 How to get a property deed

-Your local government maintains property records, including property deeds.
+Your local government maintains property records, including property deeds, typically at the city or county level.
 In a real estate transaction, a real estate attorney or title company can help you prepare a property deed to transfer ownership.
 If you need to obtain a copy of a deed for another reason, check your municipality’s clerk, recorder or register of deeds.